-The purpose of risk management is to ensure that Wärtsilä is able to effectively execute its strategies and to reach its targets, in the short term as well as over the long run.
-The key is to identify those risks that have the potential to restrain the company from reaching its goals, and to determine whether such risks are at an acceptable level.
+The purpose of risk management is to ensure that Wärtsilä is able to effectively execute its strategies and reach its targets, in the short-term as well as over the long run.
+The key is to identify those risks that have the potential to restrain the company from reaching its goals and to determine whether such risks are at an acceptable level.

 Risks can only be managed if they are identified and understood in advance, if risk treatment plans for managing them are made, and if a process of continuous follow-up is in place for the related controls.
 Therefore, risk management is a central part of Wärtsilä's strategic and operational management.

 The Board of Directors and the Board of Management decide and set the guidelines on strategic matters.
-The Businesses are responsible for achieving their set strategic goals, and for mitigating and managing their risks.
+The Businesses are responsible for achieving their set strategic goals and for mitigating and managing their risks.
 The Corporate Risk Management function is part of Group Treasury, which reports to the Chief Financial Officer.
-The function is responsible for the risk reporting process, and for conducting risk assessments with the Businesses and their underlying organisations.
-It co-ordinates all risk management activities within the Group, reviews the business risk profile, and cooperates with the Businesses in the implementation of risk mitigation work.
-It is also responsible for maintaining the Group risk management policy, and for describing the current way of working in relation to risk reporting.
-Furthermore, the Risk Management function develops and manages global and local insurance schemes for insurable risks.
-The Audit Committee reviews and assesses the adequacy of risk management, while the Internal Audit function is responsible for reviewing the risk management process on an annual basis.
+The function is responsible for the risk reporting process and for conducting risk assessments with the Businesses and their underlying organisations.

-Risk radars are used to map the main risks within the risk categories in the annual risk assessment workshops between the Businesses and the Corporate Risk Management function.
-During recent years, a similar risk mapping process has also been adopted by certain main support functions, such as HR and the Group Treasury.
-Business or function specific risk radars are generated for the use and evaluation of the Business Management teams, and are reviewed and updated by them on a regular basis.
-The Business specific radars are consolidated into a single Group Risk Radar, which is presented to the Board of Directors and the Audit Committee once a year.
-The purpose is to facilitate the discussion on risk and to give a quick overview of where priorities should lie in terms of risk management.
+Risk radars are used to map the main risks within the risk categories.
+The Business-specific radars are consolidated into a single Group Risk Radar, which is presented to the Board of Directors and to the Audit Committee once a year.
+The purpose is to facilitate the discussion on risks and to give a quick overview of where priorities should lie in terms of risk management.

 Strategic risk assessment is part of the strategic planning process within the Group.
 At Wärtsilä, a risk is defined as strategic if it has the potential for imposing a long-term impact on the business.